 What if, this Valentine’s Day, you really, truly, commit to loving yourself?

 And no, I don’t mean listing your qualities the way you would on your online dating profile.
 I mean showing it, just as you would show your best friend; I mean showing up, not bailing on the plans or commitments you’ve made with yourself.
 Respecting yourself, taking care of yourself, making the shifts in your life that are needed so you can be at your best, every day.
 I mean changing your self-talk, not pushing yourself so hard; fueling yourself with healthy nourishing foods, moving your body, and getting enough sleep.
 I mean making space in your life, for you.

-Okay so getting to the point isn’t my strong suit.
-It’s a work in progress, as is this self-lovin lifestyle.
+It’s a work in progress, this self-lovin lifestyle.
 So this Valentine’s Day, in addition to sending love out to all the people that have touched my life and make my heart swell – who have played large or small but always important roles in my journey – I’m getting back to me.
 I’m simplifying and reprioritizing to make more space, to feel less crazed.
 Whether you have a special someone to celebrate with this year or not, I encourage you to take the opportunity to focus on yourself a bit, too.
 Find a way to make more room for you in your life.
 Commit to eating better, or getting back to your favorite workout, or picking up a book, or reconnecting with friends, or sleeping more.
 Take a bubble bath, take yourself on a date, take a break.
 Remind yourself you’re friggin gorgeous.
 Nourish yourself, say nice things to yourself, show yourself you care, and that elusive self-love thing will show up when you’ve become your own best friend.